Air passengers to pay less as FG exempts commercial flight tickets from VAT

 The exemption of commercial flight tickets from VAT which is included in the 2020 finance act, is expected to reduce flight tickets and improve margins for airlines.

-Oyedele, who was one of the members that drafted the bill, told BusinessDay that airline operators made aggressive demands for a number of concessions for the airlines.
+Oyedele, who was one of the members that drafted the bill, told BusinessDay that airline operators made aggressive demands for several concessions for the airlines.

 He also disclosed that the importation of aircraft and spare parts have been exempted from VAT.